Khaleed/node-art/README.md

 Very simple drawing app using Node, Express, Socket.io and Vanilla JS for the Front-End using HTML5 Canvas.
+De-bugged using Colorjs and Node-Inspector.

-Credit: Martin Angelov tutorial on http://tutorialzine.com/2012/08/nodejs-drawing-game/
+Credit: Initial Project idea from Martin Angelov tutorial on http://tutorialzine.com/2012/08/nodejs-drawing-game/